 Training Module

-Understand how to define an ISO/IEC 27001 ISMS scope and boundaries and document a Statement of Applicability (SoA)
+Define clear ISO/IEC 27001 ISMS scope and boundaries and maintain a defensible Statement of Applicability (SoA)

 Training module overview